Non-stop flights to Manila (MNL)

 Non-stop flights from Japan to Manila

-AirAsia: year-round flights from Osaka (KIX) and Tokyo (NRT).
+AirAsia: year-round flights from Tokyo (NRT).

 Japan Airlines (Oneworld): year-round flights from Tokyo (HND) and Tokyo (NRT).